-Kennedy has participated in both collaborative and curatorial projects.
-She was awarded an A.I.R.
-Gallery Fellowship (Brooklyn, NY) in 2007.
-Solo exhibitions and screenings of her work have appeared in public and private institutions across the country, to include New York, Seattle, Miami and the U.S. Virgin Islands.
-In December 2016 Kennedy co-founded and participated in a multi-experiential exhibition and performance series, Take Five – A Survey of Race, Identity, and Power in St. Croix to create social engagement and dialogue in her local art community.
-She serves on the Artist Board for the Caribbean Museum Center for the Arts (Frederiksted, USVI).
-In spring 2017 Kennedy’s work was included in a two-woman exhibition with multimedia artist Judy Pfaff at Art100 (Hong Kong) gallery in the heart of New York City’s Chelsea art district.
-Her work will next be displayed this fall at Pen + Brush Gallery (New York, NY) in King Women, an exhibit curated by ArtleadHER founder Mashonda Tifrere.
-She lives and works on the island of St. Croix in the U.S. Virgin Islands.
+Kennedy was born in California in 1976.
+The daughter of a professional basketball coach she was raised internationally but returned to America in 1999.
+Her art has appeared in public and private sites throughout the United States–in New York, Seattle, and Miami, as well as in the Virgin Islands.
+In December 2016, Kennedy co-founded and participated in a multi-experiential exhibition and performance series, Take Five – A Survey of Race, Identity, and Power in St. Croix, to bring about social engagement and insightful dialogue in her local art community.
+She serves on the Artist Board of the Caribbean Museum Center for the Arts in the United States Virgin Islands.
+In spring 2017, Kennedy took part in a two-person exhibition with the sculptor Judy Pfaff at Art100 gallery in New York City.
+Her work was displayed in the fall of 2017 at Pen + Brush gallery, New York City – where it will again be exhibited in April 2018.
+Kennedy continues to live and work on the island of St. Croix in the U.S. Virgin Islands.